particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 -  Wait...
 Your device should eventually restart and start blinking blue, breathing cyan, or flashing green -- all dependent on if you've setup the device before.

-## Flashing Cyan
+## Blinking Cyan

 {{{device-animation device "blink" "cyan" }}}

-If your Photon is flashing cyan and sometimes orange/red without connecting, it is helpful to first try to manually update your firmware, in the same way as listed as above.
+If your Photon is blinking cyan and sometimes orange/red without connecting, it is helpful to first try to manually update your firmware, in the same way as listed as above.
 If this does not work, then move on to a key reset.

 ### Public Key Reset

 Sometimes, a firmware upgrade will not be enough to solve your Photon's problem.
-If your are still having an issue, and particularly **if your photon is flashing cyan and sometimes orange/red without connecting**, It's time to try resetting the public key.
+If your are still having an issue, and particularly **if your Photon is blinking cyan and sometimes orange/red without connecting**, It's time to try resetting the public key.

 - **If you haven't ever claimed the device before:**
 You will need <a href="http://dfu-util.sourceforge.net/" target="_blank">dfu-util</a>.
 Install it, then download the [this file](https://s3.amazonaws.com/spark-website/cloud_public.der).